 - bleeding in the cerebellum

-- exposure to mercury, lead, and certain other toxins
+- exposure to mercury, lead, and other toxins

 - head trauma

-- impaired coordination in the trunk or arms and legs
+- impaired coordination in the torso or arms and legs

 - frequent stumbling